 “Trading” stock is a bit of a misnomer.
 All it really refers to is the buying and selling of stock for money.
-So whenever you purchase or sell your equity, that’s considered trading.
+So whenever you buy or sell your equity, that’s considered trading.

 And there are two ways you can trade stocks:

 - Electronic trading.
 This is a much more intuitive process for individual investors.
-It most often comes in the way of online brokerage platforms that allow you to immediately issue a trade during trading hours.
+It most often comes in the way of online brokerage platforms or trading tools that allow you to immediately issue a trade during trading hours.
 No more relying on screaming floor traders to pick up shares for you.

 For our intents and purposes, we’re going to be focused on electronic trading.
 That’s how I trade stocks and that’s how the vast majority of individual investors should be doing it as well.
-It’s simple, it’s intuitive, and you can get started in a few easy steps — which brings us to …
+An online stock broker is simple, intuitive, and you can get started in a few easy steps — which brings us to …

 How to trade stocks